Video Game Worriers

 Exidy attempts to join the first wave of personal computers with the Sorcerer, debuting at the PERCOMP personal computer expo in Long Beach CA., in April of 1978.
 The impetus of the machine comes from Paul Terrell, pioneering founder of the first chain of computer retail stores, called The Byte Shop.
 When Terrell divests himself of the chain, he convinces Exidy owner Kaufmann and his technical team to enter the burgeoning home computer market with “something magical”.

-By 1980 the 16K version of the Sorcerer sells for $1295 USD, and $1495 for the 48K model.
+Released to market in June of 1978, the 16K version of the Sorcerer sells for $1295 USD, and $1495 for the 48K model.
 A combined monitor/dual-disk-drive subsystem is available for $2995.
-Exidy licenses the computer to a Texas company called Dynasty Computer Corp., who issue the system as the Dynasty smart-Alec.
-Never catching on in the North American market, the Sorcerer is purchased by its European distributor CompuData, later known as Tulip Computers, in 1980.
+In 1981, responding to longtime criticism from dealers that Exidy is too focused on overseas markets at the expense of domestic sales, the company forms Exidy Systems to handle their small computer operations, with Paul Terrell made the president of the new outfit.
+Exidy also licenses the computer to a Texas company called Dynasty Computer Corp., who issue the system as the Dynasty smart-Alec.
+Never catching on in the North American market, the Sorcerer is eventually purchased by its European distributor CompuData, later known as Tulip Computers.

 Running the Race